 In Argentina, Ecuador, Peru, and Venezuela, we recognize that conservation activities are occurring, and that these activities may have a positive effect on the species at the local population level.
 Parrots, in general, are long-lived with low reproductive rates, traits that make them particularly sensitive to poaching and other threats such as habitat loss (Lee 2010, p.
 3; Thiollay 2005, p.
 1,121; Wright et al. 2001, p.
 711).
-Removal of a few birds from a population of 100 can have a greater effect than removal of a few birds from larger populations.
-The primary threats to this species historically have been the loss of habitat and capture for the pet trade (Strewe and BLI 2011, p.
-1; Navarro 2003, p.
+The primary threats to this species historically have been the loss of habitat and capture for the pet trade (Strewe and Navarro 2003, p.
 33).
-Since regulatory mechanisms such as CITES and the WBCA have been put into place, particularly since 1992, much of the legal international trade in the military macaw has declined (see Factor B discussion, above: UNEP-WCMC CITES trade database, accessed September 6, 2011).
+Since regulatory mechanisms such as CITES and the WBCA have been put into place, particularly since 1992, much of the legal international trade in the military macaw has declined (see

+Factor B discussion, above).
 However, those pressures prior to the military macaw's listing under CITES and the WBCA contributed significantly to the decline in population numbers for this species.
 Since then, the species' habitat has become fragmented, its range has reduced, and its populations have more difficulty finding suitable habitat.

 Each of these countries has enacted laws to protect its wildlife and habitat.
-However, we are unable to conclude that the regulatory mechanisms in place are adequate.
-The populations of this species in these four countries likely range from fewer than 100 to a few hundred individuals.
-There are numerous threats acting on this species;

-its populations have severely declined.
+The populations of this species in these four countries are likely to number from fewer than 100 to a few hundred individuals.
+There are numerous threats acting on this species; its populations have severely declined.
 In some cases, the actual causes of decline may not be readily apparent and a species may be affected by more than one threat in combination.
 Habitat conservation measures within these range countries do not appear to sufficiently mitigate future habitat losses.
 Habitat loss and degradation continue to occur within these countries; the best available information does not indicate that the existing regulatory mechanisms have mitigated these threats in the range of this species.
 Because these populations of this species are very small in these countries, any impact is likely to have a significant impact on the species; therefore, we are unable to conclude that regulatory mechanisms in place for this species and its habitat are adequate.

 Bolivia, Colombia, and Mexico have enacted various laws and regulatory mechanisms for the protection and management of this species and its habitat.
 Although information available is limited, the best evidence suggests that the military macaw exists in small populations in several large protected areas within these countries.
 As discussed under Factor A, the military macaw prefers primary forests and woodlands and complex habitat that offers a variety of food sources.
 Its suitable habitat has been severely constricted due to deforestation.
-In these three countries, there is clear evidence of threats to this species due to activities such as habitat destruction and degradation, poaching, construction of roads, and mining, as well as decreased viability due to small population sizes, despite the regulatory mechanisms in place.
+In these three countries, there is evidence of threats to this species due to activities such as habitat destruction and degradation, poaching, construction of roads, and mining, as well as decreased viability due to small population sizes, despite the regulatory mechanisms in place.
 We acknowledge that research and conservation programs are occurring in these countries.
 However, based on the best available information, we find that the existing regulatory mechanisms for these countries are either inadequate or inadequately enforced in order to protect the species or to mitigate ongoing habitat loss and degradation, poaching, and the severe population decline of this species.

-Habitat conservation measures within these range countries do not appear to sufficiently mitigate future habitat military macaw throughout its range now and into the future.
+Habitat conservation measures within these range countries do not appear to sufficiently mitigate future habitat

 Based on the best available information, we are unable to conclude that the existing regulatory mechanisms currently in place sufficiently mitigate threats to the military macaw throughout its range.
-Therefore, we find that the existing regulatory mechanisms are inadequate to mitigate the current threats to the continued existence of the
+Therefore, we find that the existing regulatory mechanisms are inadequate to mitigate the current threats to the continued existence of the military macaw throughout its range now and into the future.